seanbaxter/DirectXShaderCompiler/tools/clang/docs/HowToSetupToolingForLLVM.rst

 CMake variables in an interactive manner.

 As a result, the new ``compile_commands.json`` file should appear in the current directory.
-You should link it to the LLVM source tree so that Clang Tooling is able to use it:
+You should link it to the LLVM37 source tree so that Clang Tooling is able to use it:

 .. code-block:: console

-  $ ln -s $PWD/compile_commands.json path/to/llvm/source/
+  $ ln -s $PWD/compile_commands.json path/to/llvm37/source/

-Now you are ready to build and test LLVM using Ninja:
+Now you are ready to build and test LLVM37 using Ninja:

 .. code-block:: console